JohnFu11er/Automation_and_Integration_personal_qualification_standards/2 Linux/2.2 Basic commands and tasks/README.md

 -   touch - command allows you to create a blank new file through the Linux command line
 -   find - earches for files and directories
 -   sudo - this command enables you to perform tasks that require administrative or root permissions
+-   man - will show the manual instruction